-On December 20, 1996, an Initial Design Capacity Report was submitted to FDEP's Division of Air Resources Management in Tallahassee, Florida (to the attention of Mr. Venkata Panchakarla).
+On December 20, 1996, an Initial Design Capacity Report was submitted for the Phase I disposal area to FDEP's Division of Air Resources Management in Tallahassee, Florida (to the attention of Mr. Venkata Panchakarla).
 The report stated that the design capacity of the landfill is approximately 335,590 Mg.
 Since the facility did not exceed the threshold limit of 2.5 million Mg, the requirements of the New Source Performance Standards (NSPS) of the Clean Air Act are not applicable, and a Title V permit is not required.